Expertium/expertium.github.io/Benchmark.md

 14.​ [DASH](https://scholar.colorado.edu/concern/graduate_thesis_or_dissertations/zp38wc97m), Difficulty, Ability and Study History.
 This is an actual *bona fide* model of human memory based on neuroscience.
 Well, kind of.
 The issue with it is that the forgetting curve looks like a step function.

 15.​ DASH[MCM].
-A hybrid model, it addresses some of the issues with DASH's forgetting curve.
+A hybrid algorithm, it addresses some of the issues with DASH's forgetting curve.

 16.​ DASH[ACT-R].
-Another hybrid model, it finally achieves a smooth forgetting curve.
+Another hybrid algorithm, it finally achieves a smooth forgetting curve.

 [Here](https://www.politesi.polimi.it/retrieve/b39227dd-0963-40f2-a44b-624f205cb224/2022_4_Randazzo_01.pdf) is another relevant paper.